splnlss/Freesound_Search/readme.md

-#Sound Stumble - a sound search tool that querries Freesound.org's api using a spoke and wheel visual GUI.
+#Sound Stumble - a sound search tool that queries Freesound.org's api using a spoke and wheel visual GUI.

 ##Introduction Sound Stumble - The goal is to create a fun, creative and fast way to stumble onto new sounds one would not have originally chosen.
 #See Screenshots